opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/exporting_data.rst

    Using the `Opendatasoft Search API <https://help.opendatasoft.com/apis/ods-search-v2/#exporting-records>`_, it is possible to download the dataset in other formats.

+.. admonition:: Note
+   :class: note

+   There are 2 limitations in Shapefile exports.

+   - The export cannot contain more than 50,000 records.
+   - The export cannot contain more than one geographical shape type (e.g. point, polygon, linestring etc.).
+Only the first type of the first non-empty record will be kept in the export.

 1. Go to the Export tab of the dataset.
 2. Choose the file format to download.
 3. Click on "Whole dataset" next to the chosen format.